artisan-roaster-scope/artisan/_machines/nordic.md

 * __Connection:__ MODBUS RTU via USB; requires the installation of a [serial driver](/modbus_serial/).
 The PLC machines use MODBUS TCP via a network connection.
 * __Features:__
   - logging of environmental temperature (ET), bean temperature (BT) and related rate-of-rise curves
-  - PLC equipped machines allow to log and control as well the burner, air flow and drum speed
+  - PLC equipped machines allow to log and control the burner, air flow and drum speed